BlackCortexAgent/blackcortex-gpt-cli/README.md

 ## 📝 Log Format

-All conversations are appended to the log file if `OPENAI_LOGFILE` is set:
+If `OPENAI_LOGFILE` is set, all prompts and responses are saved:

 ```
 [2025-04-15 15:51:51] Prompt: